marso1234/mt5-flask/README.md

 # 📘 MT5 - Flask API - Function Summary

+To start the service, run `flask run --host=0.0.0.0` in directory

 ## 1. `/ping`
 Checks if the API and MT5 terminal are running and responsive.